Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 14.63/ 15.8 kg

 Only 17 minutes of original reserve capacity.
 The reason is obvious: the sellers did not service the battery!
-We loaded it and brought it back to life.
+Having charged it, we brought it back to life.
 Weighing showed a lack of lead.
-After only seven seconds of operation in the cold, the battery refused to cooperate.
+After just seven seconds of operation in the cold, the battery refused to cooperate.

 Declared capacity 60 Ah